Weights for relative motives; relation with mixed complexes of sheaves

 \end{pr} \begin{proof} The proof of Theorem \ref{tfunctwchow}(I) carries over to our situation without changes.
-The same is true for parts II1--II2 of loc.cit. for the case of a smooth $f$.
-Lemma \ref{lglustr}(2) yields assertion II1 of Theorem \ref{tfunctwchow} for the case when $f$ is an immersion.
-The general case of loc.cit. follows from these two immediately.
+The same is true for Theorem \ref{tfunctwchow}(II.1--II.2) for the case of a smooth $f$.
+Lemma \ref{lglustr}(2) yields assertion II.1 of Theorem \ref{tfunctwchow} for the case where $f$ is an immersion.
+The general case of loc. cit. follows from these two immediately.

-The (analogues of) the remaining parts of the Theorem follow from (the analogue of) part II using the same arguments as in \S\ref{sfwchow}.
+The (analogues of) the remaining parts of the Theorem follow from (the analogue of) part II via the same arguments as in \S\ref{sfwchow}.

 \end{proof}